There Is Always This

 Tuesday, January 6th - Sunday, January 11th

 Zen’s vision is that everyone has their own light.
-This light is a beacon in the dark, a pure signal amidst all the noise, inside and out, and something reliable in the midst of shifting ground.
+This light is a beacon in the dark, a pure signal amidst all the noise and something reliable in the midst of shifting ground.
 It’s your very own most body-heart-mind, awakened to it’s essential nature.

 Join us for 6 days of focused meditation practice, teaching and exploration of this light that is intimately yours.
 This retreat is intended for all levels of experience — we welcome newcomers, those up for the rich challenges of encountering themselves in periods of extended stillness.